Ignaulis/fundraise-app/README.md

 # Group Fundraising Platform

-This project is a web platform for group fundraising, inspired by platforms like GoFundMe.
-It allows users to create and support various stories or ideas by contributing funds.

-**Note:** This project was my first full-stack development endeavor.

-## Key Features

-The platform consists of a public area and an administration area, along with user registration and login functionalities.

-**Public Area:**

-* **Create New Story/Idea:** Registered users can create their own stories or ideas, upload an image, and specify a target fundraising amount.
-* **List of Stories/Ideas:** Displays all approved stories/ideas where users can:
-    * View the story/idea text.
-    * See the associated image.
-    * View the target fundraising amount.
-    * See the currently raised amount.
-    * See the remaining amount needed to reach the goal.
-    * View a history of donations (donor name and amount).
-    * Donate to a selected story/idea by entering their name and donation amount.

-    The list is ordered with ongoing campaigns at the top and completed campaigns at the bottom.
-Completed campaigns are visually distinct and do not have donation input fields.
-Once a campaign reaches its target amount, further donations are disabled.
-* **New Story/Idea Creation Page:** A dedicated page where users can input the details of their story/idea, including the text, an image, and the target amount.

-**Administration Area:**

-* Administrators can log in to a dedicated area.
-* In the administration area, administrators can view all submitted stories/ideas.
-* Administrators have the ability to approve or delete stories/ideas.
-* Only administrator-approved stories/ideas are visible in the public area.

-## Technologies Used

-* **Backend:** Node.js with Express framework
-* **Database:** MySQL
-* **Frontend:** React

-## Getting Started (Optional - you might want to add more detail later)
+This is my first full-stack project.
+The goal was to create a group fundraising web platform similar to [GoFundMe](https://www.gofundme.com/), using modern web technologies.

+## 🛠️ Tech Stack

+- **Frontend**: React
+- **Backend**: Node.js, Express
+- **Database**: MySQL

+## 🌐 Features

+### Public Area

+#### 📜 List of Stories/Ideas
+- Displays all submitted stories/ideas.
+- Each item shows:
+  - Story text
+  - Image
+  - Target amount
+  - Amount raised so far
+  - Remaining amount
+  - Donation history (donor name and amount)
+  - Donation form with two fields: donor name and donation amount

+> Stories that have not yet reached their goal are shown at the top.
+> Stories that have reached their target are displayed differently (with a success message and disabled donation form).

+#### ➕ Create a New Story/Idea
+- Available to all registered users
+- Users can submit:
+  - A short story or idea
+  - An image
+  - The target fundraising amount

+### Admin Area

+- Accessible only to users with admin rights
+- Admins can:
+  - View all submitted stories/ideas
+  - Approve or delete submissions
+- Only approved stories/ideas are visible in the public area

+### 🔐 Authentication

+- User Registration
+- User Login
+- Admin role-based access control

+## 📦 Installation

 To run this project locally, you will need to have Node.js, npm (or yarn), and MySQL installed on your machine.